future-cms/SPfx-Extension-SP2SwaggerAPI/README.md

 This is a SPfx Extension for sendging Modern page structure to a Swagger API server.

 ### Motivation
-MS Flow has a problem extracting Modern Pages to send API, it break some of the metadata needed for API backend.
+MS Flow has a problem extracting Modern Pages to send API, it break some of html structure expected by API.

 This extension basically exports XML structure as a whole and send to an API server.